 Other details and enforcement matters are left to FERC, not to the ERO or its regional components.

-Enron expressed support for the PJM effort (reserving the right to change particular language) before the new, streamlined NERC version was put on the table.
+Enron expressed general support for the PJM effort (reserving the right to change particular language) before the new, streamlined NERC version was put on the table.
 At a meeting last week to discuss the new streamlined NERC language, Enron indicated that we still prefer the less prescriptive approach taken by PJM but we appreciate the efforts to streamline the NERC language and we will perform a line-by-line analysis.

 Status of Discussions